alexandroid000/imu/README.md

 and the default one I've found to be slow and somewhat buggy.
 Instead I am using [this SdFat library](https://github.com/greiman/SdFat) since it has binary read/write functionality, as opposed to the SD library which writes strings.
-Clone that repo and put the "SdFat" directory in your `~/Arduino/libraries/` folder.
-The `html` folder contains nice documentation for this library.
+Clone the SdFat repo and put the subfolder `SdFat` in your `~/Arduino/libraries/` folder.
+The `html` subfolder in the SdFat repo contains nice documentation for this library.

 The SD card uses the SPI protocol to communicate with the microcontroller.
 [Blog on how SPI
 works](http://nerdclub-uk.blogspot.com/2012/11/how-spi-works-with-sd-card.html),
 if you're curious.

-Connect these pins on the SD card reader and Arduino:
+Connect these pins on the SD card reader and Arduino Pro Micro:

  SD             |   Arduino
 ----            |  ---------